flinz/seeholzer-deger-2018/README.md

 This can be used to investigate the effect of different frozen noise values on the drift and diffusion of bumps, as measured by their center positions.

-See [scripts/run_drift.py](tree/master/scripts/run_drift.py) for the function `run_drift`, that demonstrates the usage of the interface.
+See [scripts/run_drift.py](tree/master/scripts/run_drift.py) a demonstration of the usage of the interface.
-Below, we show the essential parts of the interface as used in this function:
+Below, we show the essential parts of this file:

 ```python
 import tools.db